abderrahmenyoussef/App-Covoiturage-Microservices/README.md

   - Important events trigger alerts or notifications

 #### Implementation Details
-- **Producer Configuration**: Services use Kafka producers with specified retry and batch settings
+- **Producer Configuration**: API Gateway uses Kafka producers with specified retry and batch settings
 - **Consumer Groups**: Log Service uses consumer groups to ensure each message is processed once
 - **Topic Organization**: Different topics for different event categories with appropriate partitioning
 - **Message Format**: JSON structure with metadata, timestamp, service ID, and payload

 #### Benefits
-- **Loose Coupling**: Services don't need direct knowledge of logging infrastructure
+- **Centralized Logging**: All events flow through the API Gateway, providing a single point of logging
 - **Scalability**: Kafka's distributed nature allows scaling of both producers and consumers
 - **Reliability**: Message persistence ensures no events are lost even if Log Service is temporarily down
 - **Real-time Analysis**: Enables real-time monitoring and alerting based on event streams